Gift Aid on subs

 Did you know you can claim Gift Aid on your unit subs?

-Read through our instructions on how to register for Gift Aid with HMRC.
+Before getting Gift Aid on your subs payments, you'll need to register.
+Follow our instructions on how to register for Gift Aid with HMRC.
 You only need to do this once.

 Collect Gift Aid declarations from parents

 Parents must fill out a Gift Aid declaration form so that their subs are eligible for Gift Aid.

 The Starting...
 Rainbows/Brownies/Guides/Rangers leaflets contain a form with a Gift Aid declaration.
 By signing this form, new parents give permission for Gift Aid.